CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Integration-Guide/Integrate-with-Grafana.md

 ## Set Up the NetQ Data Source

-Now that you have the plug-in installed, you need to configure access to the NetQ data source.
+Now that you have the plugin installed, you need to configure access to the NetQ data source.

 1. Open the Grafana user interface.